CodePushGo/website/src/content/blog/en/staging-ota-updates-best-practices.md

 -   **Set up monitoring tools** to track critical metrics in real time.
 -   **Implement phased rollouts** by starting with a small user group before expanding to all users.

-A well-prepared staging environment, supported by platforms like Capgo, can help you achieve these goals.
+A well-prepared staging environment, supported by platforms like CodePushGo, can help you achieve these goals.
 For instance, 95% of active users can update within 24 hours, with an average global API response time of 434ms [\[1\]](https://capgo.app/).

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)